 Entanglement rates also appear to be impacted by the availability and distribution of entangling materials in the immediate environment [4,9].
 In our survey area, the occurrence of packing bands in beach surveys was positively correlated with the proportion of entangled individuals exhibiting packing bands.
 A similar relationship has been observed in Hawaiian monk seals, which frequently haul out on top of beached debris and therefore experience higher entanglement risk when more debris is present on the beach [71], and with northern fur seal pups which show higher rates of entanglement in areas on St. Paul Island, Alaska with higher concentrations of debris in the nearshore [68].
 It is likely that both basin-wide circulation patterns and nearshore currents play a role in the concentration of entangling materials and therefore the distribution of entanglement hot spots.
 Studies have shown that warm anomaly ocean conditions, usually associated with an El Niño event, can cause changes to the distribution of marine debris, fishing effort, and pinniped prey items, all of which can impact rates of entanglement [14,15,38].
 In summer 2014, high sea surface temperatures associated with the warm anomaly referred to as “the Blob” reached the coast, causing the shortest upwelling season for the northern California Current on record [72], the impacts of which were seen well into 2016 [73].
-2014 and 2015 were years of high entanglement rates for California and Steller sea lions in our study area, and 2014 - 2016 were years of elevated large whale entanglements [17,74].
-It is possible that these anomalous ocean conditions changed the distribution of fishing effort, entangling debris, and prey items important to cetaceans and pinnipeds, contributing to the high levels of entanglement seen for both taxa.
-Entanglement rates therefore seem to be driven somewhat by debris circulation conditions created both by normal ocean currents and abnormal ocean conditions.
+Both California and Steller sea lions exhibited high rates of entanglement in our study area in 2014 and 2015, and 2014 - 2016 were also years of elevated large whale entanglements in the area [17,74].
+It is possible that these anomalous ocean conditions changed the distribution of fishing effort, entangling materials, and prey items important to cetaceans and pinnipeds, causing habitat compression and contributing to the high levels of entanglement seen for both taxa.
+Entanglement rates therefore seem to be driven somewhat by normal ocean currents and abnormal ocean conditions.
+However, the way that ocean conditions impact entanglements may depend on the type of entangling material, as actively fished and derelict gear are more likely to be impacted by conditions that shift fishing effort, prey distributions, and sea lion abundance, while marine debris is more likely to be linked to conditions that directly change currents and circulation.